salejandro/EGiG-MBIOD/PRACTICAL-GUIDE.md

    pip install Bioext

    ```
    > Depending on the version of the operating system, the `cython` module can be case-sensitive.
 If the above command prints an error regarding that module, try `Cython`.
-In some Linux distributions you might need to install `g++`, using the command `sudo apt install g++`
+In some Linux distributions you might need to install `g++`, using the command `sudo apt install g++` before installing `Bioext`

    iii. **`iqtree`**